iynere/healthify_code_challenge/README.md

 However, if we un-title-case all but the first word in each sentence of these descriptions, then we risk losing some appropriately title-cased words, i.e., proper nouns, acronyms, etc. We can easily check if a word consists entirely of capital letters, in which case we can leave it as it is (making the hopefully fairly reasonable assumption that it was written that way for a legitimate reason).
 Checking if a word is a actually a proper noun is more difficult:

-* natural language parsers tend to treat title-cased words as proper nounts simply on the basis that they are title-cased
+* natural language parsers tend to treat title-cased words as proper nouns simply on the basis that they are title-cased
 * any dictionary we use to look up proper nouns will have a limited corpus, and many of the proper nouns in these descriptions—for example, the name of a small community organization in some random city—will most likely not be in the dictionary

 Thus, it probably makes the most sense to de-title-case all non-all-caps, non-sentence-leading words in these all-title-cased descriptions, and attempt to re-title-case some of them afterwards by checking against the limited proper nouns available in various dictionaries.